ayan4m1/h2mwiki/docs/faq.md

 **Q**: Is the game limited to 90fps?

 **A**: No, use the `/com_maxfps <value>` command ingame to change it to whatever you want.

+---

+**Q**: How do I fix the "Create2DTexture" error on startup?

+**A**: You need to cancel the "shader cache population" at startup, then disable shader caching in the game's graphics settings.